gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 The default behavior is that every virtual user has its own connection pool and its own SSLContext.
 This behavior meets your needs when you want to simulate internet traffic where each virtual user simulates a web browser.

-Instead, if you want to simulate server to server traffic where the actual client has a long lived connection pool, you want to have the virtual users share a single global connection pool.
+Instead, if you want to simulate server to server traffic where the actual client has a long-lived connection pool, you want to have the virtual users share a single global connection pool.
 You can achieve this behavior with the `.shareConnections` param.

 ### HTTP/2 Support {#http2}